-1. All projects must meet the requirements under Section IV(F)(4).one of the following requirements:
+- 1. All projects must meet the requirements under Section IV(F)(4). - 2.
+Rehabilitation applications must: - (a) have been placed in service on or before December 31, 1999, - (b) require rehabilitation expenses in excess of \$10,000 per unit, - (c) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (d) not have begun or completed a full debt restructuring under the Mark to Market process (or any similar HUD program) within the last five years, and - (e) not be deteriorated to the point of requiring demolition.

-- (a) at least ten percent (10%) of total units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of county median income, or - (b) at least five percent (5%) of total units will be affordable to and occupied by households with incomes at or below forty percent (40%) of county median income. - 2.
-Rehabilitation applications must: - (a) have been placed in service on or before December 31, 19989, - (b) require rehabilitation expenses in excess of \$10,000 per unit, - (c) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (d) not have begun or completed a full debt restructuring under the Mark to Market process (or any similar HUD program) within the last five years, and - (e) not be deteriorated to the point of requiring demolition. - 3.
-The inducement resolution must be submitted with the full application. - 4.
-In order tTo be eligible for an award of tax-exempt bond volume, at least one Principal must have successfully developed, operated and maintained in compliance either one 9% Tax Credit project in North Carolina or one tax-exempt bond project.
-The project(s) must have been placed in service between January 1, 20089 and January 1, 20145.
+- 3. The inducement resolution must be submitted with the full application. - 4.
+To be eligible for an award of tax-exempt bond volume, at least one Principal must have successfully developed, operated and maintained in compliance either one 9% Tax Credit project in North Carolina or one tax-exempt bond project.
+The project(s) must have been placed in service between January 1, 2009 and January 1, 2015.
 Such Principal must: - be identified in the preliminary application as the Applicant under Section III(C)(5), - become a general partner or managing member of the ownership entity, and - remain responsible for overseeing the project and operation of the project for a period of two (2) years after placed in service.